What's Inside?

 Compensation in the Philippines can be tricky for first-timers.
 It’s not just about slashing salaries.
 You need to understand local benchmarks, perks, and what’s considered competitive.

 A fair salary, plus internet and healthcare allowances, can go a long way in attracting top talent.
-According to a Mercer Philippines study cited by Philstar, the average salary of Filipino professionals is expected to increase by 5.5% in 2025 — a reflection of inflation pressure and strong competition for skilled talent.
-Beyond salary, Mercer also noted that benefits like HMO coverage, remote work support, and career development remain top drivers of talent attraction and retention.
+According to analysis of Philippine Statistics Authority (PSA) data, the average salary of Filipino professionals is expected to increase by 5.5% in 2025—a reflection of inflation pressure and strong competition for skilled talent.
+Beyond salary, benefits like HMO coverage (private healthcare), remote work support, and career development remain top drivers of talent attraction and retention.

 Working with a partner like Penbrothers helps you navigate this so you don’t just hire fast—you hire right.
 Check out our Salary Guide for the Philippines to understand role-based compensation expectations in today’s hiring landscape.